Metro Rapid Bus in Santa Monica

 - Buses - you can pay cash, or scan a TAP card at the fare box.
 Try to have the exact fare handy, because bus drivers do not give change if you overpay.

 - Trains - scan a TAP card at the gate.
-You can buy a single use pass at vending machines outside of the gate and scan it in place of a TAP card. *NOTE* Some of the light rail train platforms do not have vending machines.
+You can buy a TAP card and load it at vending machines outside of the gate. *NOTE* Some of the light rail train platforms do not have vending machines.

 - Click here for more info about Metro Fares at Metro's website.